HIST 1000. History at Northeastern. 1 Hour.

 Introduces the Indigenous peoples of North America and the academic field of Native American and Indigenous studies.
 Combines public history and public art, field trips, and original research to focus on the ongoing resistance to colonization and erasure and the resilience of Indian nations in New England and beyond.
 Covers particular themes, including the present-day impact of historical treaties and policies including land allotment, relocation, termination, boarding schools, and natural resource extraction.

-Analyzes the emergence of capitalism as a global system.
-From the emergence of early modern market societies to today’s globalization and its discontents, the course examines capitalism as a historical phenomenon.
-Focuses primarily on changes in production, exchange, consumption from the 19th century to the present.
-Considers how technological and geo-political developments changed the economic lives of people around the world and how those people responded.
-Topics include empire and slavery, industrialization and deindustrialization, and finance and speculation, as well as the histories of money, commodities, and consumer cultures.
-Sources include historical scholarship, archive documents, economic philosophy, novels, songs, and art.
+Analyzes the emergence of capitalism as a global system, from the emergence of early modern market societies to today’s globalization and its discontents.
+Considers how technological and geopolitical developments changed the economic lives of people around the world and how those people responded.
+Examines historical debates about ethics of redistribution and economic justice.
+Topics include empire and slavery, industrialization and deindustrialization, moral economy and market societies, and finance and speculation, as well as the histories of money, commodities, and consumer cultures.
+Sources include historical scholarship, archive documents, economic philosophy, and cultural production such as novels, music, and art.

 HIST 2025.
 Latin American History through Film.
 4 Hours.